Dentures and Partial Dentures Oxnard, CA

 The biggest challenge with dentures is that they do not feel like natural teeth.
 Patients of Landmark Family Dental tend to agree that while they are functional, you still have to take care of them as a separate appliance.
 Other cosmetic dentistry procedures make it easy to forget you ever lost a tooth in the first place.
 Modern techniques have made dentures more secure and comfortable than they used to be, but they are still a foreign object in your mouth and can become loose when eating or speaking.
 If you are currently experiencing this problem, call Landmark Family Dental at 805-815-4356 for a consultation.

 Patients may enjoy the benefits of alternative options to dentures.
 There is a procedure that combines implant dentistry with dentures.
 Those that need complete dentures can benefit by having a secure way to hold their dentures in place.
-If you live in the Port Hueneme CA area, we can examine your gums and let you know if you are a good candidate for the procedure.
+If you live in the Oxnard CA area, we can examine your gums and let you know if you are a good candidate for the procedure.
 In this scenario, an impression is taken of your mouth in order to create a denture that will be secured in place using implants.
 Once created, metal posts will be implanted under your gums, and the dentures secured to it.
 This way patients get the benefits of how quickly dentures can be created and the convenience of the stability that can only come from using implant technology.

 How do I care for my dentures?